gwc-summer-newark-nj/alexa_skill/ex/model.md

 2. Login into [https://developer.amazon.com/alexa](https://developer.amazon.com/alexa) using the credentials we have supplied.
 3. Click on the Toolbar on the top right that says Your Alexa Consoles and click on Skills.
 ![alt text](../img/alex_skills_console.png "Your Alexa Consoles")
-4. Click the button on the right that says Create Skill.
+4. Click the button on the right that says `Create Skill`.
 5. Enter skill name: `TV Show Finder` as the model for your skill.
 6. Click `Create Skill` button on the right.
 ![alt text](../img/alexa_create_skill.png "Custom Model Dashboard")